SpartanPlume/encrypted-mysqldb/README.md

 # encrypted-mysqldb
-A basic interface to Mysqldb library with integrated encryption
+A basic python interface to mysql with integrated encryption

+## How it works
+TODO, for now you can check unit tests